 An Official Website of the United States Government

-On June 1, 2009 the Obama Administration launched the IT Dashboard.
-Through the IT Dashboard, Federal agencies and the public have the ability to view details of Federal information technology (IT) investments online and to track their progress over time.
-The IT Dashboard displays data received from agency Exhibit 53 and Exhibit 300 reports, including general information on over 7,000 Federal IT investments and detailed data for over 700 of those investments that agencies classify as "major."
+The IT Dashboard was launched on June 1, 2009, which provided Federal agencies and the public with the ability to view details of Federal information technology (IT) investments online and to track their progress over time.
+The IT Dashboard displays data received from agency IT Portfolio and Business Case reports, including general information on over 7,000 Federal IT investments and detailed data for over 700 of those investments that agencies classify as "major."
 Agency Chief Information Officers (CIO) are responsible for evaluating and updating select data on a regular basis, which is accomplished through interfaces provided by the IT Dashboard.

 The IT Dashboard shines light onto the performance and spending of IT investments across the Federal Government.
 If a project is over budget or behind schedule, you can see by how much money and time, and you can see the person responsible--not just contact information but also their picture.
 The IT Dashboard gives the public access to the same tools and analysis that the government uses to oversee the performance of the Federal IT investments.
 The transparency and analysis features of the IT Dashboard make it harder for underperforming projects to go unnoticed, and easier for the government to focus action on the projects where it’s needed most.

 The IT Dashboard is a website enabling federal agencies, industry, the general public and other stakeholders to view details of federal information technology investments.

 The IT Dashboard displays a subset of data from agency IT Portfolio and Business Case reports, and agency updated activity information, agency CIO evaluations, and other investment information reported by agencies.
 For a list of data feeds available to the public on the IT Dashboard, see "Publicly Available Data Feeds".

 The following 26 agencies have data available on the IT Dashboard:

 The IT Budget is composed of three parts: